EPCCed/2022-07-27-hpc-intro-online/_episodes/11-hpc-intro.md

 ---
-title: "Why use a Cluster?"
+title: "Why use an HPC System?"
 teaching: 15
 exercises: 5
 questions: